Mandatory Dicamba Training and Recordkeeping

 - 72-hour window for completing the application record

-A separate form must be filled out for each application and records must be retained for 2 years.
+A separate form must be filled out for each application.
+Application records must be retained for 2 years.

 For each applicator, confirmation of completion of Dicamba Applicator Training must also be kept for 2 years.